S. Heaney: Human Chain

 the versatility of this particular practical application.

-This is a complex structure diagram for an organic polymer, lignin from a softwood.
+Compare the complex structure diagrams for an organic polymer, lignin.
 Lignin makes up 30% of terrestrial carbon (non-fossil)

 and up to 35% of the dry mass of wood.
 This is a group of heterogeneous polymers synthesized from a few precursor molecules,